Indigenous peoples of the Americas: European colonization

 Colonization of the Caribbean led to the destruction of the Arawaks of the Lesser Antilles.
 Their culture was destroyed by 1650.
 Only 500 had survived by the year 1550, though the bloodlines continued through to the modern populace.
-In Amazonia, Indigenous societies weathered, and continue to suffer, centuries of colonization and genocide.
+In Amazonia, Indigenous societies weathered centuries of colonization and genocide.

-Contact with European diseases such as smallpox and measles killed between 50 and 67 per cent of the Indigenous population of North America in the first hundred years after the arrival of Europeans.
-Some 90 per cent of the native population near Massachusetts Bay Colony died of smallpox in an epidemic in 1617–1619.
+Contact with European diseases such as smallpox and measles killed between 50 and 67 percent of the Indigenous population of North America in the first hundred years after the arrival of Europeans.
+Some 90 percent of the native population near Massachusetts Bay Colony died of smallpox in an epidemic in 1617–1619.
 In 1633, in Fort Orange (New Netherland), the Native Americans there were exposed to smallpox because of contact with Europeans.
-As it had done elsewhere, the virus wiped out entire population-groups of Native Americans.
+As it had done elsewhere, the virus wiped out entire population groups of Native Americans.
 It reached Lake Ontario in 1636, and the lands of the Iroquois by 1679.
 During the 1770s smallpox killed at least 30% of the West Coast Native Americans.
 The 1775–82 North American smallpox epidemic and the 1837 Great Plains smallpox epidemic brought devastation and drastic population depletion among the Plains Indians.
 In 1832 the federal government of the United States established a smallpox vaccination program for Native Americans (The Indian Vaccination Act of 1832).

 The Indigenous peoples in Brazil declined from a pre-Columbian high of an estimated three million to some 300,000 in 1997.

 The Spanish Empire and other Europeans re-introduced horses to the Americas.
 Some of these animals escaped and began to breed and increase their numbers in the wild.
+The reintroduction of the horse, extinct in the Americas for over 7500 years, had a profound impact on Indigenous cultures in several regions, such as those of the Great Plains, the Northwest Plateau, the Great Basin, Aridoamerica, the Gran Chaco and the Southern Cone.
+By domesticating horses, some tribes had great success: horses enabled them to expand their territories, exchange more goods with neighboring tribes, and more easily capture game, such as bison.

-The re-introduction of the horse, extinct in the Americas for over 7500 years, had a profound impact on Indigenous cultures in the Great Plains of North America and in Patagonia in South America.
-By domesticating horses, some tribes had great success: horses enabled them to expand their territories, exchange more goods with neighboring tribes, and more easily capture game, especially bison.
+According to Erin McKenna and Scott L. Pratt, the Indigenous population of the Americas was 145 million in the late 15th and by the late 17th century, had been reduced to 15 million due to epidemics, wars, massacres, mass rapes, starvation, and enslavement.